git4humans/git4humans/README.md

 Since we all know, unless you are working on a big, complex project, you mostly will add your remote repository under the default name `origin`.

-No need to state it explicitly.
+You don't need to state it explicitly.
 The tool will understand.

 Besides, for an advanced and more complex use, you can always fallback to the [original Git commands](https://git-scm.com/docs).
 Every [standard Git commands](https://git-scm.com/docs) is applicable in **Git for Humans**.